david-04/launchpad/README.md

 # launchpad

-A project template and build infrastructure generator for TypeScript
+A build infrastructure generator for TypeScript projects